-1.2.24 Solicitation for Grant Proposals (Solicitation) - This Solicitation for Implementation Grant

-Proposals under the EARN Maryland Program.

-- 1.2.25 Strategic Industry Partnership or "Partnership" A collaboration that brings together a regional group that may include employers, nonprofits, community-based organizations, two and four year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners to identify common workforce needs for high-demand occupations within a target industry and develop and implement industry strategies to meet these common workforce needs and shortages. - 1.2.26 Subrecipient Any person or entity that will receive EARN Maryland funding through the Lead Applicant and is not a direct employee of the Lead Applicant, is a subrecipient.
+- 1.2.26 Solicitation for Grant Proposals (Solicitation) This Solicitation for Implementation Grant Proposals under the EARN Maryland Program. - 1.2.27 Strategic Industry Partnership or "Partnership" A collaboration that brings together a regional group that may include employers, nonprofits, community-based organizations, two and four year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners to identify common workforce needs for high-demand occupations within a target industry and develop and implement industry strategies to meet these common workforce needs and shortages.
+A Strategic Industry Partnership must include at least five employer partners to be considered for funding. - 1.2.28 Subrecipient Any person or entity that will receive EARN Maryland funding through the Lead Applicant and is not a direct employee of the Lead Applicant, is a subrecipient.
 Subrecipients must be members of the Strategic Industry Partnership and are accountable to the Lead Applicant for use of the funds provided.
-Entities that receive EARN Maryland funding EXCLUSIVELY for the purposes of providing general supplies (i.e., pens, paper), travel and/or one-time facility rental are not Subrecipients. - 1.2.27 Supportive Services Supportive services provide financial assistance to participants who would not otherwise be able to participate in a program.
+Entities that receive EARN Maryland funding EXCLUSIVELY for the purposes of providing general supplies (i.e., pens, paper), travel and/or one-time facility rental are not Subrecipients. - 1.2.29 Supportive Services Supportive services provide financial assistance to participants who would not otherwise be able to participate in a program.
 Grantees may offer supportive services to eligible participants to assist with transportation, uniforms, tools, work or training equipment, child or dependent care, stipends, graduation fees, union fees, and/or clothing for interviews or job fairs.
-Other supportive services may be allowable with Labor's prior approval. - 1.2.28 Workforce Training Plan (WTP) Plan prepared by the Strategic Industry Partnership to address skills shortages identified by the industry partners and which outlines recruitment, training and placement strategies.
+Other supportive services may be allowable with MD Labor's prior approval. - 1.2.30 Workforce Training Plan (WTP) Plan prepared by the Strategic Industry Partnership to address skills shortages identified by the industry partners and which outlines recruitment, training and placement strategies.
 The plan may also include job readiness training, other career preparation and/or industry identified essential workplace skills.